angelfonsecar/SOM_energy/README.md

 15. Renewable energy consumption (% of total final energy consumption)
 16. Total greenhouse gas emissions (kt of CO2 equivalent)

-The file with the raw data can be found in...
+The file with the raw data can be found in the trainingData.txt file